 Over the years, hundreds of students have been involved in the campaign.
 We started with a big teach-out in the green space outside City Hall, which led to invitations to hold an event inside the building the following years and present our asks to the Mayor’s team, and meet with key members of staff.
 The event has historically coincided with the European Day of Languages (26th September), so it is also a celebration of London’s multilingualism and linguistic diversity.

 We now meet annually to look at ESOL provision in London and share our expertise with the GLA.

-- Improving access to free ESOL classes for all who need them, regardless of childcare or work commitments, or immigration status.
-This includes offering free provision, providing childcare and removing eligibility criteria.
+1. Better access to free ESOL classes for all, regardless of childcare or work commitments, or immigration status.
+We want free ESOL provision, providing childcare and removing eligibility criteria.

-- Setting up an ESOL for London website that hosts a database of courses on offer across London so that students can easily identify a suitable class.
-The website would also include important information such as cost, childcare, location, day and time, levels, certificates as well as information concerning immigration status restrictions.
+2. An ESOL for London website with a database of what’s on offer across London for students to identify a suitable class.
+With information on cost, childcare, location, day and time, levels and certificates.
+PLUS information about any immigration status restrictions.

-- Standing with us to be a bigger voice for ESOL which will help restore funding and improve public understanding of ESOL students’ experiences and the importance of ESOL.
+3. Solidarity for a bigger voice for ESOL to help restore funding and improve public understanding of ESOL students’ experiences and the importance of ESOL.

 Find out more at LoveESOL.co.uk.